Wednesday meetings

 Her secretive life in pre-war Germany meant that she was unkindly viewed on her return to the UK and her bravery went unrewarded.
 This is a captivating, if little known account of a brave Lancashire lady.

-10th December – Christmas concert will be at Holy Trinity Parish Hall at 2pm.
+10th December – Christmas concert will be at Holy Trinity Parish Hall at 2pm kindly hosted by our very own music groups again.
 Refreshments will be served at the end.

 Thursday – Coffee Morning